ARTICLES

 Runs twice per hour during the day.

-An airport shuttle bus stop in front of Sapporo Station.
+There is an Airport Limousine Bus stop in front of Sapporo Station.

 Train or Bus: Which is Better?